liv-io/coremon/README.md

 ### Requirements

-This project is written in Go and has the following build requirements:
+This project has the following build requirements:
 * Git
 * Go